-Wei Wuxian is opening omega houses.
+Wei Wuxian is opening kunze houses.
 Wei Wuxian is stealing from ravaged villages and sects, and walks around with his loot shamelessly.

 Wei Wuxian did not take part in the celebrations that followed.

 He took the shaking and resentful Zhu Yuansu with him to the very top of the City.
-The trek burned in his tired legs and thighs, and he knew that Zhu Yuansu struggled even more, as he had never walked so far in his life before.
-His body was weak with malnourishment, weak with atrophy.
-Still, he rejected Wei Wuxian’s touch when he was offered an arm as support.
+The walk burned in his tired legs and thighs, and he knew that Zhu Yuansu struggled even more, as he had never walked so far in his life before.
+His body was weak with malnourishment and terribly atrophied.
+Still, he rejected Wei Wuxian’s touch when he was offered an arm for support.

 “You’re doing it again,” Zhu Yuansu whimpered at Wei Wuxian’s back.
 “Oh, you shouldn’t do this.”